layer5io/sistent/src/schemas/readme.md

 # RJSF Schemas

-RJSF, or React JSON Schema Form, schemas play a crucial role in defining the structure and behavior of forms within our design system.
+RJSF, or React JSON Schema Form, schemas play a crucial role in defining the structure and behavior of forms.
 These schemas, written in JSON format, provide a blueprint for rendering forms dynamically and handling user input effectively.

 ### What are RJSF Schemas?